Blog vs Podcast: Which one has the Best ROI

 When guest blogging, you should always choose a title based on an existing episode.
 Include a compelling CTA that entices viewers to click and listen to your excellent podcast material.

-Your specific business demands will determine the winner of the “blog vs. podcast” debate.
+So, podcast or blog?
+Well, your specific business demands will determine the winner of the “blog vs. podcast” debate.

 But remember that great material is essential whether you pick podcasts, blogs, or a combination.